Computers in the Classroom

 BYOD For Students

 This video from Bobbi Jean Gallagher covers her classroom's Bring Your Own Device (BYOD) rules in an entertaining manner.
-Issues that should be covered include connecting only to the school network while on campus, where you cannot use your device, teachers have the final say on how and if BYOD devices can be used in… learn more
+Issues that should be covered include connecting only to… learn more

 resource URL thumbnail